 Moving from GCSEs to A Levels means the workload will inevitably increase.
 However, this is something which everyone has to adjust to, so everyone is in the same boat.
-For some people, adjusting can be quite difficult at first, and even through to Year 14 it's something which a lot of people worry about.
-Yet there are lots of ways to overcome it.
+For some people, adjusting can be quite difficult at first, but there are lots of ways to overcome it.
 One area that Hunterhouse focuses on is our barriers to learning.
-If stressed, we are encouraged to speak up and ask for help, whether it's from our subject teachers, Form Teachers, the pastoral support team or another member of staff.
+If we have any issues, we are encouraged to speak up and ask for help, whether it's from our subject teachers, Form Teachers, the Pastoral Support Team or another member of staff.
 The first step to overcoming it is to ask for help.
-Once that is done, teachers are very accommodating to identify the root of the stress and a clear plan to dealing with the workload.
-Our teachers want us to succeed as much as we do, so they are always very willing to help deal with any problems you face and any stresses you are concerned about.
+Once that is done, teachers are very accommodating to identify the root of the issue and a clear plan to dealing with the workload.
+Our teachers want us to succeed as much as we do, so they are always very willing to help deal with any problems you face and any issues you are concerned about.